 Rolls of Honour photos: Jane Dickson, Michael Carver

-Godfrey’s parents remained in Little Gaddesden until 1920 then moved to Great Gaddesden, where his father became Landlord of The Cock and Bottle Inn.
+Godfrey’s parents remained in Little Gaddesden until 1920.
+They then moved to Great Gaddesden, where his father became Landlord of The Cock and Bottle Inn.
 From 1921 – 1926, Electoral Register entries show Godfrey living with his parents at The Cock and Bottle Inn.

 In 1928 (2nd Quarter) Godfrey Bunn married Lily H Saunders.
 The marriage was registered in the Hemel Hempstead District.
 Between 1928 and 1930, Electoral Registers show that Godfrey and Lily lived at 33 Cotterells, Boxmoor.
 Their daughter Pamela M Bunn was born on 16th January 1930.

-By 1931, they had moved to 56 Talfourd Road, Camberwell, Southwark.
-By 1936 they had moved again, to 1 The Parade, Epsom, Surrey where, in the 1939 Register, Godfrey was recorded as a Club Steward and Lily a Club Stewardess; Pamela was at school.
+However, by 1931, they had moved to 56 Talfourd Road, Camberwell, Southwark.
+By 1936 they had moved again, to 1 The Parade, Epsom, Surrey where, in the 1939 Register, Godfrey was recorded as a Club Steward and Lily a Club Stewardess.
+Pamela was then at school.
 They remained in Epsom until at least 1954 and their last few Electoral Register entries name the Club as the Comrades Club.